Correlated interlayer quantum Hall state in large-angle twisted trilayer graphene

 A small imbalance of order a few meV is typically required even in ABA trilayers, so we set $\delta=8$~meV \cite{Serbyn2013, Campos2016, Zibrov2018, Che2020}.
 With this choice the calculated density of states map in Fig.~\ref{Fig1}c reproduces the main features of the experiment.
 Circles highlight crossings of the lowest Landau levels, whose positions coincide with the transition points observed in the resistance map of Fig.~\ref{Fig1}b and summarized in Fig.~\ref{Fig1}d.
 The crossing of the first excited Landau levels predicted by the calculation also matches the corresponding transition in the data.
-This agreement shows that the potential model captures the essential electronic structure of the alternating trilayer.
-Further results at higher magnetic fields are presented in Supplementary Note~2 and Supplementary Fig.~3.
+This agreement shows that the potential model captures the essential electronic structure of the alternating-stacked, large-angle twisted trilayer graphene.
+Further results at higher magnetic fields are presented in Supplementary Note~2 and Supplementary Fig.~S5 in the Supporting Information.